 Fifteen years ago, people went to one or two websites when looking for a product and made a purchase decision based on that information.
 Or, they would ask friends or family members for their opinions.
 Magazine reviews were also a big source of information.

 However, as of January 1st, 2020, there were 1,744,517,326 websites in the world, a good number providing information and solutions to problems.
-This doesn’t even count YouTube channels devoted to specific subjects.
+This does not even count YouTube channels devoted to specific subjects.

 The modern customer has access to all this information from around the world if they have an Internet connection.
 They can research any topic, product, service or business they want in minutes on any digital device they are using.